fairlearn/fairlearn/docs/faq.rst

        No. Fairlearn is not magic.

+    1. What unfairness mitigation techniques does Fairlearn support?

     1. Which ML libraries does Fairlearn support?

        We have generally followed conventions for `scikit-learn` in Fairlearn.